ReaGol/Minecraft_2D/README.md

 # Minecraft_2D
 //create the background: ground, sky, trees and rocks using html
 //main div, secondary div, inside it ul with li with class that gives color and texture
-//to remove: event listener click > classlist remove active (display none?)
+//to remove: event listener click > classlist remove
 //inventory - counter? array? div with class
 //variables for the tools, inside a container
 //different arrays for different materials?